 Sherry Good will act as the representative plaintiff for the individuals covered by this class action lawsuit.
 Ms. Good was part of a group of peaceful demonstrators and others who were surrounded and detained for many hours by hundreds of police officers at Queen and Spadina on Sunday June 27, 2010 in cold, heavy rain with no shelter.
 They were given no warning and no opportunity to disperse.
 They were not allowed to leave and no reason was given as to why they were being detained.
 Her experience is described in the Statement of Claim which has been filed in the Ontario Superior Court of Justice.

 However, the class action is not limited to people who were “kettled” at Queen and Spadina.
-It also includes most people who were arrested that weekend, or “kettled”, or who were held in the G20 detention centre on Eastern Avenue (see the FAQ “Am I part of the proposed class?” for details).
+It also includes people who were arrested or “kettled”, at certain other locations or who were held in the G20 detention centre on Eastern Avenue (see the FAQ “Am I part of the proposed class?” for details).